DayanSalman/DayanSalman/README.md

 <details>
  <summary><h3>👨‍💻 Mushaf's Coding Journey</h3></summary>

 I began my journey as a computer science student with  passion to learn everything I could about this programming world.
 However, I felt lost without proper guidance on which domain to pursue.
 It was tough, especially when my teacher reminded us that we had just three semesters to make our choice.
-So, I delved into research, exploring different fields which includes Data Scientist, FrontEnd Developer, BackEnd Developer or FullStack Developer.
+So, I delved into research, exploring different fields which includes Cyber Security, Python tool developer, BackEnd Developer or FullStack Developer.

 After much contemplation, Data science caught my eyes on it.
 So in my second semester, I decided to dive into this exciting realm of Data.
 I enrolled in an applied data science course and embarked on my learning journey.
 Since then, I've immersed myself in the coding aspect, facing numerous challenging projects along the way.
 **Now, I proudly consider myself a self-taught data enthusiast!**